Wittline/uber-expenses-tracking/docs/README.md

   - Go to <a href="https://colab.research.google.com/"> Google Colab </a>
   - Create a new Notebook
   - Go to -> Connect -> "Connect to local runtime" -> Paste the url copied from the last step and put it in Backend URL -> connect
-- Please copy and paste the content of the file in this repository or upload it to your colab local env: ***AWS-IAC-IAM-EC2-S3-Redshift.ipynb***
+  - Upload the file ***AWS-IAC-IAM-EC2-S3-Redshift.ipynb***, and use it into your colab local env:
-  - Clone this repository https://github.com/Wittline/Uber-expenses-tracking.git, this will download the **dags** folder and the **docker-compose.yaml** file, and other files needed for this project.
     - Create the required S3 buckets
        - uber-tracking-expenses-bucket-s3
        - airflow-runs-receipts
     - Move Uber receipts from your local computer to S3
     - Loading params from the dwh.cfg file
     - Creating clients for IAM, EC2 and Redshift cluster
     - Creating the IAM Role that makes Redshift able to access to S3 buckets **ReadOnly**
     - Creating Redshift cluster
     - Check cluster details until status show Available
     - Showing Redshift cluster endpoint and role ARN
     - Incoming TCP port to access to the cluster ednpoint
     - Checking the connection to the Redshift cluster
     - Cleaning and deleting the resources

 #### Content of ***AWS-IAC-IAM-EC2-S3-Redshift.ipynb***